openebs-archive/openebs-docs/docs/architecture.md

 - Logical Volume - in case the storage layer used is a device pool coming from LVM or ZFS.

-In case the applications require only local storage, then the Persistent Volume will be created using one of the above directory, device (or partition) or logical volume.
+In case the applications require only local storage, then the Persistent Volume will be created using one of the above directories, device (or partition) or logical volume.
 OpenEBS [control plane](#control-plane) will be used to provision one of the above replicas.

 OpenEBS can add the layer of high availability on top of the local storage using one of its replicated engines - Jiva, cStor and Mayastor.
 In this case, OpenEBS uses a light-weight storage defined storage controller software that can receive the read/write operations over a network end-point and then be passed on to the underlying storage layer.
 OpenEBS then uses this Replica network end-points to maintain a synchronous copy of the volume across nodes.